mediamonks/frontend-coding-standards/README.md

 Abbreviations that are part of the HTML, CSS and/or JavaScript API are allowed, like:

-- `URL` for Uniform Resource Locator
+- `url` for Uniform Resource Locator
-- `URI` for Uniform Resource Identifier
+- `uri` for Uniform Resource Identifier
 - `src` for source
-- `DOM` for Document Object Model
+- `dom` for Document Object Model
 - `img` for image

 You should only use these abbreviations within the same context.
 So only use `img` if you refer to